engrit-illinois/Get-GpoContainingSetting/README.md

 ### -TextQuery \<string\>
 Required string.
 The wildcard query to search for in each GPO's .
+Note 1: The module treats the entire GPO report returned for each GPO as a single large string.
+This effectively means you must always append `*` to the beginning _and_ end of the `-TextQuery` for the module to be useful.
+Of course, you can optionally also have additional `*` in the middle of the `-TextQuery` as necessary.
-Note that specific settings are referred to in a GPO's XML using an internal name.
+Note 2: Specific settings are referred to in a GPO's XML using an internal name.
 Their friendly name (as shown in ADUC/GPMC) does not appear in the XML.
 For example the `Deny log on locally` setting is called `SeDenyInteractiveLogonRight` in the XML.
 If you're unsure what the internal name of a setting is, try using `-ReportType "HTML"` instead, as the friendly names will appear in the HTML report.

 <img src='./xml.png' />